'Highly Respected' Newark Police Veteran Dies Of Coronavirus

 "Sergeant Clegg was highly respected by his colleagues and was extremely respectable in his demeanor towards the public.
 We lost a good man."

-Clegg joined the Newark Police Division in May 1993 and served at the 5th and 4th precincts -- most recently assigned to the 1st Precinct.
+Clegg, formerly of Hillside and Plainfield, joined the Newark Police Division in May 1993 and served at the 5th and 4th precincts.
+He was most recently assigned to the 1st Precinct.

 He was also a member of the Newark Police Bronze Shields, an African American police officers’ association.